Disclaimer: This story contains details of sexual assault which may be difficult for some individuals.

 Only Katchouk, Formenton, Batherson, and McLeod have yet to say anything publically to this point.

 Between 2020 and 2021, Hockey Canada received $14 million in Federal funding, including $3.4 million in emergency subsidies during the pandemic.
 Last week the parliamentary subcommittee on Canadian heritage voted to invite members of Hockey Canada to testify before the committee to ascertain whether public money was used in the settlement of the lawsuit.
 Separately, Canada’s Minister for Sport also ordered an audit of Hockey Canada’s books to determine the same.

-The committee convened on June 20 to hear testimony from Scott Smith, President of Hockey Canada, Tom Renney, the CEO of Hockey Canada, and Dave Andrews, the Chair of the Hockey Canada Foundation.
+The committee convened on June 20 to hear testimony from Scott Smith, President of Hockey Canada, Tom Renney, the recently retired CEO of Hockey Canada, and Dave Andrews, the Chair of the Hockey Canada Foundation.
 Here is what came out.

 Timeline of who had information